eylles/betterxsecurelock/README.md

 ## how do i use this

-you don't, at least for now as this hasn't even had a v0.0.0 release, but if you insist be warned you'll have to use this almost like suckless software,
+you don't, at least for now as this hasn't even had a v0.0.0 release, but if you insist be warned i'm still in the process of implementing config options and what is available now in the sample config file is what is available, everything else you'll have to use this almost like suckless software,
 ie: modifying the source code directly.

 first and foremost satisfy the dependencies, you need to have the following